Rais Shaikh: Career

 Rais started his career as a computer teacher and later worked at a printing press in Mumbai soon after completing his graduation.
 Between 2002-07, he was based in Dubai and trying to build a career there.
 In his free time, he would do translation work for NGOs based in Mumbai.
 That served as an awakening for him.
 He moved back to India and decided to work towards the betterment of society as an activist.

 Political life

 Rais embarked upon his political career in the year 2007 by joining the Samajwadi Party.

 Civic Issues

-Shaikh has worked to maintain and construct dilapidated roads, resolve water shortage problems not only in his ward but the entire area of Govandi.
+Shaikh has worked to maintain and construct dilapidated roads, fix water shortage problems not only in his ward but the entire area of Govandi.
 He has multiple goals that include providing digital classrooms to all schools, setting up technology to enable virtual autopsies in post-mortem centers and has proposed to provide online birth and death certificates and underground parking below open spaces in South Mumbai.

 Shaikh's Ahtesaab Foundation has provided the first digital classroom of this city to a School in Govandi.
 He believes that there is a need to do something about the traffic congestion in Mumbai and hence suggested to start Mini Bus services.
 He has also presented a program to improve slum infrastructure.